Indre-V/bee-aware/README.md

 - The website is now live at `https://indre-v.github.io/bee-aware/`

-_Any changes required to the website, they can be made, commited and pushed to GitHub._
+_Any changes required to the website, they can be made, committed and pushed to GitHub._

 [Back to top](#contents)